daa97/daa97.github.io/projects.md

 ## Detecting Crack Growth with Acoustic Emissions
 **2022 | *MEM T680 Class Project in Partnership with Drexel TAMG***

 This project was submitted for a course on machine learning and data analysis.
-It consists of a pPython framework to read and organize waveform data from a vibration sensor used during mechanical testing, as well as use machine learning in the form of an convolutional neural network to highlight complex patterns which are relevant to material damage and crack propagation.
+It consists of a Python framework to read and organize waveform data from a vibration sensor used during mechanical testing, as well as use machine learning in the form of an convolutional neural network to highlight complex patterns which are relevant to material damage and crack propagation.
 Code for this project and further details can be found on GitHub [here](https://github.com/daa97/AE-Crack-Growth).

-#### Workflow
+##### Workflow
 ![flowchart](/assets/crack-growth/flowchart.svg){: width="100%" }

 Drexel [Theoretical and Applied Mechanics Group](https://tamg.mem.drexel.edu/) provided waveform data which was recorded across two sensors and four aluminum specimens, which was pre-processed into discrete high-amplitude hits, and these were processed as pictured above.
 Using an autoencoding convolutional neural network, I compared various existing metrics for crack growth with clustering seen in the images below.